dailystory/docs/articles/quickstart/index.md

 Follow these instructions to [install the DailyStory tracking tag](/install).

-> The DailyStory tracking tag is similar to other tags, such as Google Analytics.
+> The DailyStory tracking tag is similar to other tags, such as Google Analytics, that you are already using.

 We have instructions for [installing the tracking tag manually](/install/manual) as well as using our [WordPress plugin](/install/wordpress).